$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Summary

 \section{Summary}

-Vector boson-tagged heavy quark jets are potentially new promising tools to study the jet quenching effect.
-In this work, we presented a Monte Carlo transport simulation, which takes into account the elastic and inelastic jet interactions within a hydrodynamic background, to study the in-medium modification of the vector boson tagged b-jets.
-The NLO+PS event generator SHERPA has been used to provide the p+p baseline of $Z^0\,+\,$b-jet production, which shows a nice agreement with the ATLAS measurements.
-This framework has been proven to give nice descriptions of medium modifications on $\Delta\phi_{jZ}$ and $x_{jZ}$ of $Z^0\,+\,$jet, as well as the $R_{AA}$ of inclusive b-jet, measured in Pb+Pb collisions at the LHC.
+Vector boson-tagged heavy quark jets are promising new tools for studying the jet quenching effect.
+In this work, we present a Monte Carlo transport simulation, which takes into account the elastic and inelastic jet interactions within a hydrodynamic background, to study the in-medium modification of $Z^0$ tagged b-jets.
+The NLO+PS event generator SHERPA was been used to provide the p+p baseline of $Z^0\,+\,$b-jet production, which agreed well with the CMS measurements.
+This framework has been proven to give good descriptions of medium modifications of $\Delta\phi_{jZ}$ and $x_{jZ}$ of $Z^0\,+\,$jet, as well as the $R_{AA}$ of the inclusive b-jet, measured in Pb+Pb collisions at the LHC.

-The angular correlation between the vector boson and heavy quark tagged jets may be a new promising observable to study the in-medium jet interaction.
-We presented the first calculations of the azimuthal angular correlation $\Delta\phi_{bZ}$ of $Z^0\,+\,$b-jet both in p+p and $0-10\%$ Pb+Pb collisions at $\sqrt{s_{NN}}=$~5.02~TeV.
-We observed a flat suppression factor versus $\Delta\phi_{bZ}$, unlike the case in $Z^0\,+\,$jet, since the requirement of b-tagging excludes the contribution from multiple-jet processes.
-In addition, for $Z^0\,+\,2\,$b-jets ,we also calculated another interesting observable, the azimuthal angle $\Delta\phi_{bZ}$ distribution between the two b-jets in p+p and Pb+Pb collisions, and observed stronger suppression at small $\Delta\phi_{bb}$ where dominated by gluon splitting processes relative to at large $\Delta\phi_{bb}$.
-We estimated the $\left\langle p_T \right\rangle$ distribution and demonstrate the modification patterns on these azimuthal angle are sensitive to the initial b-jets $p_T$ distribution versus $\Delta\phi_{bZ}$~(or $\Delta\phi_{bb}$).
-These investigates may help us to understand the experimental measurements on jet angular correlations a the LHC in recent years.
+The angular correlation between the vector boson and heavy quark-tagged jets may be a new promising observable for studying the in-medium jet interaction.
+We present the first calculation of the azimuthal angular correlation $\Delta\phi_{bZ}$ of $Z^0\,+\,$b-jet in both p+p and $0-10\%$ Pb+Pb collisions at $\sqrt{s_{NN}}=$~5.02~TeV.
+We observe a flat suppression factor versus $\Delta\phi_{bZ}$, in contrast to the case of $Z^0\,+\,$jet, because the requirement of b-tagging excludes the contribution from multiple-jet processes.
+Additionally, we calculate the medium modification of the azimuthal angular correlation $\Delta\phi_{bb}$ in central Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$~TeV and observe stronger suppression in a smaller $\Delta\phi_{bb}$ region of the distribution relative to that at $\Delta\phi_{bb}\sim\pi$.
+By analyzing the $\left\langle p_T \right\rangle$ distribution of the tagged b-jets, we find that the medium modification pattern on $\Delta\phi_{bZ}$ ($\Delta\phi_{bb}$) in Pb+Pb has a close connection with the initial $\left\langle p_T \right\rangle$ distribution versus $\Delta\phi_{bZ}$ ($\Delta\phi_{bb}$) in p+p collisions.
+These investigations may help us to understand the experimental measurements of jet angular correlations at the LHC in recent years, e.g., for the $\gamma+$jet and $Z^0+$jet.